Rabbit (Australian band): History

 They followed with their self-titled debut album in 1975.
 Their second single, "Running Bear", appeared in December of that year.
 David Hinds (ex-Marshall Brothers) joined the line-up on lead guitar in 1976.
 The band were described as frenetic and violently hedonistic.
-Ahead of their second album, Too Much Rock n Roll (October 1976), they issued two more singles, "Wildfire" (May) and the title track (August) – both appeared on top 100 of the Kent Music Report singles chart.
+Ahead of their second album, Too Much Rock n Roll (October 1976), they issued two more singles, "Wildfire" (May) and the title track (August) – both appeared on the top 100 of the Kent Music Report singles chart.
 The album reached the top 60 on the Kent Music Report albums chart.

 Tinson and Screen left the band early in 1977; Barry Lytten joined as drummer and Tinson was not replaced.
 A cover version of Paul Revere & the Raiders' 1969 hit "Let Me" was released by Rabbit as a single in July 1977.
 Evans left the group in October and soon after Rabbit disbanded.
 Porteus, Screen and Tinson formed a hard rock group, Heroes, back in Newcastle, which released their self-titled album in October 1980; they broke up in 1982.
 Hinds had joined a Sydney-based hard rock group, Finch in 1977.
 After Heroes had split, Screen and Tinson both joined Swanee and then were members of the Tex Pistols.
 Evans was a member of numerous other bands: Dave Evans and the Line-Ups, Hot Cockerel, David Evans and Thunder Downunder, and Surprise Party.